 Everyone seems to know that this is the end of an era.
 Withnail also reveals: “I’m thirty in a month and I’ve got a sole flapping off my shoe.”
 This film is becoming a symphony of endings.
 What Withnail and Marwood don’t know yet, is that it’s also very close to the end of their friendship in its current state as well.
 Like a couple having problems, they think that if they get away, it’ll sort all of them out.
-Consequently, they then hatch a hair-brained scheme to procure a cottage in the country from Withnail’s flamboyant Uncle Monty.
+Consequently, they then hatch a hare-brained scheme to procure a cottage in the country from Withnail’s flamboyant Uncle Monty.

 Now whether either is aware that this is a last hurrah of sorts is not addressed directly.
 Withnail does express feelings that they are no longer in the same situation in terms of their careers before they depart.
 Marwood has had some promising auditions whereas Withnail is his own worst enemy.
 He refuses to accept any job that he feels is beneath him due to a high level of entitlement but isn’t getting the roles he desires.
 His solution to this conundrum is to carry on drinking excessively.
 Marwood is joining him for the moment but I believe that both feel a change is just over the horizon.